-It is hereby reaffirmed that there shall be no discrimination in County employment policies and practices including pre-employment medical examinations and inquiries, recruitments, advertising, testing, certification, hiring, transfers, promotions, job assignment, training, compensation, benefits, leaves of absence, layoffs (including reemployment), terminations, and all other conditions of employment based on race, religious creed, color, national origin, ancestry, physical or mental disability, medical condition, genetic information, pregnancy related condition, marital status, gender/sex, sexual orientation, gender identity, gender expression, age (over 40), or political affiliation or belief.
-Moreover, it is further reaffirmed that our Workplace Harassment, Discrimination, and Anti-Retaliation Policy includes prohibition of harassment (visual, verbal, or physical) of an employee or client based on the conditions enumerated above.
-The policy also prohibits retaliatory discrimination or harassment against a person because the person complained about discrimination, filed a charge of discrimination, or participated in an employment discrimination investigation or lawsuit.
+It is hereby reaffirmed that there shall be no discrimination in County employment policies and practices including pre-employment medical examinations and inquiries, recruitments, advertising, testing, certification, hiring, transfers, promotions, job assignment, training, compensation, benefits, leaves of absence, layoffs (including reemployment), terminations, and all other conditions of employment based on race, religious creed, color, national origin, ancestry, physical or mental disability, medical condition, genetic information, pregnancy related condition, marital status, gender/sex, sexual orientation, gender identity, gender expression, age (over 40), political affiliation or belief, or military and veteran status.
+Moreover, it is further reaffirmed that our Workplace Harassment, Discrimination, and Anti-Retaliation Policy includes prohibition of harassment (visual, verbal, or physical) of or discrimination against an employee or their family members, applicant, unpaid intern, volunteer, independent contractor, or client based on the conditions enumerated above.
+The policy also prohibits retaliatory discrimination or harassment against a person or their family members because the person complained about discrimination, filed a charge of discrimination, or participated in an employment discrimination investigation or lawsuit.